 You’ll find various internships on sites like Glassdoor or LinkedIn.
 If you fit the requirements and are happy with the duration and payment, go ahead and apply.
 You’ll also find lists of IT Security internships on the internet.
 Not all of them are up-to-date, but they spare you from searching for each programme individually.

 Hacking contests and bug bounties

 During hacking contests, teams from all over the world compete in a series of challenges.
 A great example is Global Cyberlympics, where the challenges usually focus on System Exploitation, Reverse Engineering, Cryptography, etc. Hacking contests are a great place to show off your computing skills and practise working within a team.

 Hacking competitions can also be organised by companies to find bugs or vulnerabilities in their hardware or software products.
-This year, for example, Tesla offered 900,000 USD and a free car to anyone who could hack their Tesla Model 3.
+In 2019, for example, Tesla offered 900,000 USD and a free car to anyone who could hack their Tesla Model 3.